-The TOE consists of the hardware part as listed in chapter 2.2.1, the firmware parts and the software parts as listed in Table 3.
-The crypto library RSA2048, the crypto library ECC and the RMS library providing some functionality via an API to the Smartcard Embedded Software and STS firmware for test purpose (see chapter 2.2.2).
+The TOE consists of the hardware part as described in chapter 2.2.1, the firmware parts and the software parts as listed in Table 3: Firmware and Library Versions.
+The RSA, EC, SHA-2 cryptographic and the RMS libraries provide functionality via an API to the Smartcard Embedded Software.
+The STS firmware for test purposes has an API to the Smartcard Embedded Software as well.
 The STS is implemented in a separated Test-ROM being part of the TOE.
 The Smartcard Embedded Software is not part of the TOE.

-The user has the possibility to tailor the software part of the TOE during the manufacturing process by deselecting one or both crypto libraries.
-Thus the TOE can be delivered including the functionality of the ECC crypto library or including the functionality of the ECC and RSA2048 crypto libraries or including no crypto library.
+The user has the possibility to tailor the software part of the TOE during the manufacturing process.
+Thus the TOE can be delivered including - in free combinations - or not including any of the functionality of the EC crypto library, the RSA crypto library and the SHA-2 crypto library.

-If the user decides not to use one or both of the crypto libraries the specific library(s) is (are) not delivered to the user and the accompanying "Additional Specific Security Functionality (O.Add-Functions)" Rivest-Shamir-Adleman (RSA) and/ or ECC is/are not provided by the TOE.
+If the user decides not to use one or all of the crypto library(s) the specific library(s) is (are) not delivered to the user and the accompanying "Additional Specific Security Functionality (O.Add-Functions)" Rivest-Shamir-Adleman (RSA) and/ or EC and/or SHA-2 is/are not provided by the TOE.

-Deselecting one or two crypto libraries does not include the code implementing functionality, which the user decided not to use.
-Not including the code of the deselected functionality has no impact of any other security policy of the TOE, it is exactly equivalent to the situation where the user decides just not to use the functionality.
+Deselecting one of the libraries does not include the code implementing functionality, which the user decided not to use.
+Not including the code of the deselected functionality has no impact of any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the functionality.